Jesus’ Calling of the 12 Disciples

 He had a new plan for them:

-to labor for the Kingdom of God.
+to labour for the Kingdom of God.

 Today’s narrative concludes by reminding us that Peter, James, and John hauled their boats to land before abandoning everything to follow Jesus.
 Their routine was flipped upside down, and they stopped what they were doing and followed their hearts to see where Jesus would take them.

-Jesus Calling of the Disciples
+How Jesus Called the Disciples

 The Rugged Way